 Due to a high volume of refunds, please be patient with us as we return your payment as quickly as possible.

-Do first aiders in the workplace need to wear anything other than gloves when attending to non-coronavirus related injuries?
+Do first aiders in the workplace need to wear anything other than gloves when attending to non-Coronavirus related injuries?

 There is very little information available with regards to first aiders specifically, and what has been released has concentrated on helping someone who is unresponsive and not breathing.

-In terms of general first aid advice, at the moment, the advice is to encourage people to help themselves where possible with us offering guidance on what to do. e.g can you put pressure on your wound be holding it firmly with your hand - this helps us to maintain social distancing.
+In terms of general first aid advice, at the moment, the advice is to encourage people to help themselves where possible with us offering guidance on what to do. e.g can you put pressure on your wound by holding it firmly with your hand - this helps us to maintain social distancing.

 It is more important than ever to wear gloves if easily available, follow hand washing guidance and be extra vigilant with how you dispose of waste.
 Much of this is covered in more detail along with updated guidance for CPR in our blog - What can a first aider do to help during coronavirus outbreak?

-The only additional guidance would be treating someone who, is not displaying symptoms or any signs of COVID-19 but is in an environment where there is sustained transmission (i.e. care homes, block of flats, communities etc. where there is a high proportion of cases that appear to be spreading).
+The only additional guidance would be treating someone who, is not displaying symptoms or any signs of Covid-19 but is in an environment where there is sustained transmission (i.e. care homes, block of flats, communities etc. where there is a high proportion of cases that appear to be spreading).
 In this instance the advice is for person providing care to wear an apron surgical mask in addition to gloves if they have to come within 2 metres - this however is an unusual position, and at present we aren't seeing if often, with the exception of some care homes.

 As this is an ever changing situation up to date information from the Resuscitation Council UK can be found here >